uhasker/getting-things-done-in-next-js/src/chapter4/04-selecting-data.md

 | 3  | Think of a funny joke | 120      |
 ```

-Alternatively you could order the tasks by duration (descending):
+Alternatively, you could order the tasks by duration (descending):

 ```sql
 select id, title, duration from task order by duration desc;